masabathularao-uptycs/jmeter-tool/README.md

 2. ```cd jmeter-tool``` and run ```./start_api_load.sh```
 3. enter your domain name and load duration to start API load to start the load

+4. Pass the report folder name in `reports` folder as input to the save-report-to-mongo tool during report generation to add API load report to the Performance Load Report.
+(The Report folder name can also be found printed in the terminal after executing ```./start_api_load.sh```)

 NOTE : Install java and python to run the tool if not already installed.